eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

   - compact: stay close to the neighboring vehicle on the right
   - nice: align with the nearest sublane boundary to the right. (to avoid using more sublanes than necessary)
+- **lcMaxSpeedLatStanding**, **lcMaxSpeedLatFactor**: Compute a boundary on lateral speed using lcMaxSpeedLatStanding + lcMaxSpeedLatFactor * speed.
+If factor > 0 this is an upper bound on lateral speed and if factor < it acts as a lower bound.

 ### Misc